-Single sign-on (SSO) allows users to get to their work on the ITONICS platform faster.
-The login process is simplified with SSO by allowing users to sign in automatically without having to input their username and password each time they log in.
+Single sign-on (SSO) allows users to sign in automatically without having to input their username and password each time they log in.

 Our professional services team will guide and instruct your IT department on the one-time configuration that is necessary to configure the standard SSO protocol SAML 2.0.

 With SSO, the organizational details of each user, coming from your organization's active directory, are synchronized with your ITONICS application.
 This allows mapping user roles and groups so that users are signed in to the appropriate roles, groups, and permissions.

 Login with SSO